dbass-twist/SEIR-10-26-20/work/w02/d4/02-jquery-part-1.md

 - Created by John Resig in 2006.

-- jQuery is the world's most popular JS library with more than 55% of the top 10,000 websites using it.
+- jQuery is the world's most popular JS library by far - [check out this comparison to React](https://www.similartech.com/compare/jquery-vs-react-js).

 BTW, you'll see the terms _library_ and _framework_ often used interchangably.
 Yes, these two terms are similar, however, there is a subtle difference: